 - Established partnerships; and,

-- Unrealistic vision directed towards developing their vision of a PES model for Canada;
+- Unrealistic vision directed towards developing a PES model for Canada;

 - Lack of a well-documented rationale, tied to strong, incremental needs for this type of program in BC, restricting the ability to secure funding, or to engage stakeholder and public support;

 - Communications are weak about the program goals, activities and outcomes;

 - Insufficient focus on solving a critical local or regional agri-environmental issues;

 - Limited beneficial outcomes from demonstrations and pilot project work;